 2. Search for LGBTQ-friendly accommodation

 Use services like Misterb&B and Purple Roofs to search for accommodation for LGBTQ+ travellers.
 If you’re using other services like Airbnb or Booking.com, look for any LGBTQ+-friendly declarations.
-While these may not be as outwardly welcoming as queer-owned or LGBTQ+ services, it at least gives you an idea of the type of visitors and if the area, in general, is open to claiming its support of LGBTQ+ guests.
+While these may not be as outwardly welcoming as queer-owned or LGBTQ+ services, they at least give you an idea of the type of visitors and if the area, in general, is open to claiming its support of LGBTQ+ guests.

 Do your research before you book your trip.
 Know what the laws and restrictions are for each location you’re planning to visit.
 This is especially important for Trans travellers when it comes to the legal documentation that specific countries will accept.